 The Company owns its current interests in its Kazakh projects through TAG and Kul-Bas.
-As a result of this ownership, the Company had, throughout 2014, a 100% interest in, and is operator of, two proven shallow gas fields (the Kyzyloi and Akkulka Fields), producing under the Kyzyloi Field Licence and Production Contract, and the Akkulka Production Contract.
+As a result of this ownership, the Company had, throughout 2015, a 100% interest in, and is operator of, two proven shallow gas fields (the Kyzyloi and Akkulka Fields), producing under the Kyzyloi Field Licence and Production Contract, and the Akkulka Production Contract.
 TAG also has a 100% interest in two proven oil fields (Doris and Dione Fields), held within the surrounding Akkulka Exploration Licence and Contract area, and Kul-Bas has a 100% interest in the Kul-Bas Exploration and Production Contract.
 These contract areas are all within the Aktobe region of western Kazakhstan.
-The Company's interest in its Kazakh oil and gas assets will be reduced to 50% upon completion of the above described sale transaction with SinoHan.

-The Kyzyloi Gas Field commenced production on December 19, 2007 and the Central Akkulka Gas Field commenced production on September 16, 2010.
+The Kyzyloi Gas Field commenced production on December 19, 2007 and the Central Akkulka Gas Field commenced production in October, 2010.
 The Doris oil field (in the Akkulka Exploration Contract Area) commenced pilot production in January 2011.
-Total gas Reserves in the Kyzyloi Field (which includes reserves for eight producing gas wells in the main Kyzyloi Field and reserves in the adjacent fault block discovered by the AKK05 well and the North Kyzyloi area which contains AKK08 & AKK10 wells), the total Akkulka gas reserves and the total oil reserves for the Akkulka Exploration and Production Contracts are described under "Statement of Reserves Data and Other Oil and Gas Information".
+Total gas reserves in the Kyzyloi Field (which includes reserves for eight producing gas wells in the main Kyzyloi Field and reserves in the adjacent fault block discovered by and producing from the AKK05 well, successfully worked over in Q2 2015, and the North Kyzyloi area which contains AKK08 & AKK10 wells, which are currently suspended) as well as the total Akkulka gas reserves and the total oil reserves for the Akkulka Exploration and Production Contracts are described under "Statement of Reserves Data and Other Oil and Gas Information".